|

 the fishermen are catching that

 day.
-It is a fun place, especially
+It is a fun family run restaurant, especially

 on those days when it is cold,

-raining or windy and the action is
+raining or windy and the action

-inside.
+moves inside.
 If you want to see kefi in

 action or experience it yourself